-What's a Shelter Team Peer you ask?
+What's a Shelter Team Peer?

 Outsider's Inn Shelter Team Peers work together with the Program Director, Team Leads, other Team Members and volunteers to ensure that the shelter spaces are safe, sanitary and welcoming to a broad diversity of persons without housing, including people of all races, nationalities, languages, ages, abilities, and gender orientation.
 Shelter Team Peers are responsbile for BOTH OPERATIONS of the space AND ENGAGEMENT with the guests and other persons and the daily tasks will include: